 Culinary students learn this on their very first day: A dull knife is a dangerous knife, because the extra force required to cut foods can mean the knife could slip and cut you.
 Honing and sharpening your knife regularly will keep it safe and efficient to use.
 First, know the difference between honing and sharpening: Honing straightens out the microscopic "teeth" that comprise the very edge of the blade, which bend to one side as the knife is used over time, while sharpening actually abrades ultra-fine particles from the metal blade to recreate the blade.

 A honing steel can help realign the blade to keep it in optimal cutting condition, while a knife sharpener will restore the blade to like-new sharpness.
 Sharpeners are available in a handheld rod, or in manual or electric versions where a knife is passed through a slot so that you're abrading the edge and just the right angle.
 You can also get your knives professionally sharpened if they are very dull or if you're nervous about doing it yourself; many kitchenware stores offer this service for only a few dollars per blade.
-Check out the Guide to Knife Sharpening Tools for more information on the different types of sharpeners.

 Don't wash your knives in the dishwasher.